Live. Work. Support a Cause.

 Enjoy hikes around the property or on the trails of neighboring Salt Point State Park.
 The ocean is about a 15-20 minute drive from Ratna Ling.
 There is also a trail that leads to the ocean which volunteers can walk to or coordinate carpooling to the trailhead.
 Cycling is also popular on the road past our property, but be forewarned roads are small, winding and can be steep!

-Wifi is available in the lodge, ethernet and wifi in some cabins and cell service varies.
+Wifi is available in the lodge, ethernet and wifi in some cabins and cell service vary.
 We have extensive libraries, primarily of Tibetan Buddhist teachings by our own Rinpoche, but volunteers bring and exchange books as well.

 We also have a common building near our cabins with a jam studio and a media center.
 There is a limited DVD library, so we recommend bringing your old favorites.

-We have a beautiful meditation temple exclusively for our volunteers, and a yoga room that is available in between group visits.
+We have a beautiful meditation temple exclusively for our volunteers and a yoga room that is available in between group visits.